 "Ginger is a fragrance of valor and courage," writes aromatherapist Valerie Ann Worwood in Aromatherapy For the Soul.
-She goes on to say ginger essential oil (Zingiber officinale) is a tool to release spiritual apprehension.
-Plus, the emotional benefits of this oil are to encourage warmth, empathy, courage, assurance, optimism, and liberation.
+She goes on to say ginger essential oil (Zingiber officinale) releases spiritual apprehension and its emotional benefits are to encourage warmth, empathy, courage, assurance, optimism, and liberation.

 Plant family: Zingiberaceae

 Production: Steam distilled from the root (rhizome) of the ginger plant.
 A CO2 extract is also available.
-The CO2 extract has a stinging quality, according to The Healing Intelligence of Essential Oils.
-That's because the extract contains components not in the steam-distilled essential oil.
-The book recommends the steam-distilled oil for skin applications.
+The CO2 extract has a stinging quality, according to The Healing Intelligence of Essential Oils, because the extract contains components not in the steam-distilled essential oil.
+The book recommends the steam-distilled oil for skin use.

 Aroma: Spicy, warm, sharp, earthy.